Skip to main content

 Description

-It is recommended to use Instance specific SSH key(s) instead of using common/shared project-wide SSH key(s) to access Instances.
+It is recommended to use instance-specific SSH keys instead of common or shared project-wide SSH keys to access instances.

 Rationale

-Project-wide SSH keys are stored in Compute/Project-meta-data.
-Project wide SSH keys can be used to login into all the instances within project.
-Using project-wide SSH keys eases the SSH key management but if compromised, poses the security risk which can impact all the instances within project.
-It is recommended to use Instance specific SSH keys which can limit the attack surface if the SSH keys are compromised.
+Project-wide SSH keys are stored in Compute project metadata.
+Project-wide SSH keys can be used to log in to all instances within a project.
+Using project-wide SSH keys eases SSH key management, but if compromised, it poses a security risk that can impact all instances within the project.
+It is recommended to use instance-specific SSH keys to limit the attack surface if SSH keys are compromised.

 Impact

-Users already having Project-wide ssh key pairs and using third party SSH clients will lose access to the impacted Instances.
-For Project users using gcloud or GCP Console based SSH option, no manual key creation and distribution is required and will be handled by GCE (Google Compute Engine) itself.
-To access Instance using third party SSH clients Instance specific SSH key pairs need to be created and distributed to the required users.
+Users who already have project-wide SSH key pairs and use third-party SSH clients will lose access to affected instances.
+For project users using gcloud or the GCP Console-based SSH option, no manual key creation and distribution is required and will be handled by GCE (Google Compute Engine).
+To access instances using third-party SSH clients, instance-specific SSH key pairs need to be created and distributed to the required users.

 Audit